 Nils Fischer Director Dipl Ing

-Project experience overview Nils has worked on a multitude of large-scale projects for ZHA, including the Eli & Edythe Broad Art Museum in Michigan, the Dubai Opera House in Dubai, the Abu Dhabi Performing Arts Centre and the Nanjing International Youth Cultural Centre in China.
+Nils has previously led and overseen the 473,000m² Nanjing International Youth Cultural Centre (China), completed in 2018, a mixed-use development comprising offices, retail areas, a five-star hotel, a conference centre and exhibition halls and has previously worked on a multitude of large-scale projects for ZHA, including the Eli and Edythe Broad Art Museum in Michigan, the Dubai Opera House and Cultural Centre in Dubai, the Abu Dhabi Performing Arts Centre.